Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 You could keep posting your event pics to Instagram and sharing event planning tips to Facebook.

-But social media has the lifespan of a few winks.
+But social media has the lifespan of a president caught in a sex scandal.

-You could also continue tugging along with your ancient, static website not geared towards really grabbing attention and getting people to take action.
+You could also continue tugging along with your ancient, static website, not geared towards really grabbing attention and getting people to act.

-Or you could book a consultation, get yourself a great marketing package and start reaching out to three different channels from a single place.
+Or you could book a consultation, get yourself a great marketing package and start reaching more prospects with your amazing event planning prowess.